Climate Change 101: Establishing Fact and Addressing Denial

 Heller fabricated facts, claiming meteorologist William Gray lost his funding and was fired by Al Gore under the Clinton administration, when in fact, Grey was not fired and didn’t lose funding until 2005, which the dean of the school stated had nothing to do with his views on climate change.
 He goes on to explain how different administrations have different priorities for funding research and this is true.
 Where it falls apart for him is if the science was driven by government funding, then 8 years of George W. Bush and now approaching 4 years of Trump, you would see a greater divergence of opinion if research aims are tied to the positions of the white house.
 We don’t see that.

 The previously mentioned points are part of a larger conspiracy theory where the economic elites are pushing climate change for some ends that are going to give them more power.
 This is laughable for two reasons.
 The first is the economic elites are the very people and entities who benefit from fossil fuel sales, so it makes no sense whatsoever that they would be pushing an agenda to limit their sales and profits which is the source of their power.
-Second, and this can be applied to almost any politically oriented conspiracy theory, is that the people who benefit from this organization of civilization are not looking to change anything.
+Second, and this can be applied to almost any politically oriented conspiracy theory: the people who benefit from this organization of civilization are not looking to change anything.
 The way things are serve their interests which is why the “economic elites” tend to be conservative, because for them it isn’t broken so there is nothing to fix.

 Climate denial is probably much less of a problem than it was 5 or 10 years ago, but 40% of people still don’t believe climate change is caused by human activity or don’t believe it is a problem.
 You’re not going to change these people’s minds by quoting a 350.org article that a study suggests human beings must address climate change in the next decade or face climate catastrophe.
 You need to know your position thoroughly and understand the position of the denier to address his position when he makes a point.
 If he says the sun is causing climate change, you have to address that point.
 You cannot just say no climate scientists all agree it is CO2 and think you’re right because you have a better authority, because he doesn’t respect your authority the same as you don’t respect his.